 About

-I welcome guest editorials, advertising and product reviews on my other blog, Older Mum; an informative site dedicated to supporting mothers over 35.
+I welcome guest editorials, advertising and product reviews on Older Mum; an informative site dedicated to supporting mothers over 35.
+I also have another blog, Sadie Hanson, dedicated to my writing.

 1. Hi!
 Nice to read a bit more about you.
 I think half of my NCT class was actually older than you were when you had your baby - it's all the rage to have babies in your late 30s/early 40s around my way.
 Good to know a fellow Yorkshire woman-turned-Londoner, too.
 Glad to have found you!